 - Our expert picks for the best wireless headphones

 Since there are a lot of sound silencers out there, it’s easy to pick a pair you’ll regret spending money on because it either looked cool or was available at a super-cheap price on Amazon.
 Don’t fall for it.
 We vetted several of the top brands to find the best options for you.
-This includes big names such as Apple, Bose, Sony, and Sennheiser, along with newcomers to the category like Jabra, Phiaton, and Samsung.
+This includes big names such as Apple, Bose, Sony, and Sennheiser, along with newcomers to the category like Bowers & Wilkins and Cleer.

 If you’re looking for some of the best noise-cancelling headphones to pair with your all-new iPhone or laptop, look no further.
 Let’s get into our top picks.